routingblog/arbitration/content/docs/problems.md

 # Cost

 - Even when arbitration litigation costs less than judicial litigation, the timing of some required arbitration costs, such as upfront fees for the arbitrator, can make it likely that the arbitration-plaintiff will be unable to proceed in that forum. [^arbfeesdagger3]

+- Arbitration can cost more than a judicial forum such that a claimant can be discouraged from using arbitration when it is voluntary. [^arbfeesdagger3]

+- Employees compelled to arbitrate under mandatory-arbitration agreements often bear arbitrator-fee costs that far exceed what a union party would pay for the representation of a bargaining-unit employee [^arbfeesdagger4]

+- Making the employer pay the fees does not fully solve the problem as arbiters are [aware of who pays the fees]({{< relref "#beholden" >}}) and produce biased results.

 # Opt Out Clauses